 How can we be more like Lydia?
 Here are some characteristics we can gather from Lydia’s story in the Bible and it’s not about her efforts in purple:

-- Be hospitable with the church body.
+- Be hospitable to the church body.
 In other words, keep your house clean, available for guests, and well stocked with good food for the body of Christ.

 - Have a servant’s heart and serve your fellow Christians when the opportunity arises!